Empowering Tomorrow’s Health Leaders: A Pathway to Becoming an RDN

 that students are available.

 This is a full-time program; all classes are live face-to-face sessions during the week and students may need to meet with classmates to work on projects and assignments.
-During the Spring, Summer and final Fall semesters, full-time clerkships are Mon-Thurs (four days per week), with the 5th day for classes which include virtual live sessions.
-Attendance is mandatory for all clerkships and class sessions.
+During the Spring, Summer and final Fall semesters, full-time supervised practice are Mon-Thurs (four days per week), with the 5th day for classes which include virtual live sessions.
+Attendance is mandatory for all supervised practice and class sessions.
 We recommend students focus on maximizing their learning experience.

 Yes, the live face-to-face class sessions are mandatory for all class sessions.